inasafe/inasafe-doc/docs/source/developer-docs/platform_windows.rst

 .. note:: This script is for QGIS 2.0.
    You may need to do some adjustment if you are using another version of QGIS.

-For easy access to this shell launcher, right click on the qgis-shell.bat script and (without releasing your initial right click) drag with the file onto your start / windows button in the bottom left corner of the screen.
+For easy access to this shell launcher, right click on the python-shell.bat script and (without releasing your initial right click) drag with the file onto your start / windows button in the bottom left corner of the screen.